WWW.LOGISTICSINNOVATION.ORG

 Companies are well advised to specifically request specialists with this quality seal.
 Systematic rack inspections according to SN EN 15635 contribute significantly to operational safety and help to effectively reduce accidents, material damage, and downtime costs.

-As a bronze medalist and prize partner for second place at the "SwissSkills 2025" vocational skills championships, ILS has made a strong statement in support of young talent.
+As a bronze medalist and prize partner for second place at the "SwissSkills 2025" vocational skills competition, ILS has made a strong statement in support of young talent.
 What insights do you take away from this event, and how can intralogistics become an even more attractive industry for young talent?

 As an association, we have a responsibility to send clear signals and make visible the importance of promoting young talent, as our industry encompasses well over 60 different professions.
 The SwissSkills competition impressively demonstrates the commitment and passion with which young people work in logistics.
 Seeing this enthusiasm is motivating and confirms the immense potential of the next generation.